wepsim/wepsim/ws_dist/docs/WS_CHANGELOG.md

 # Changelog

 ## 2.1.7 -> 2.1.8:
+* Main improvements:
+  * Adapting WepSIM to Bootstrap 5.x
+  * Representation of processor as text table is now a little bit faster.
-* Minor bugs fixed and several refinements added:
+* Minor bugs fixed and several refinements added.
-  * A little bit faster processor represented as text table.
+  * Unlimited instruction/clock cycles now works
+  * Bootstrap color picker now available
 * Main external dependencies updated:
   * Bump bootstrap   from 4.6.1  to 5.2.0
   * Bump bootbox     from 5.5.2  to 5.5.3